 But Daddy won’t, Celia knows, and the knowledge sits heavy in her gut.
 Her family is broken, as broken as her mother’s body.

 GM: Celia’s mom doesn’t say anything in response to that.
-The lie might be blueberries and maple syrup, but you can’t eat those with a ventilator over your face, and maybe it wouldn’t be medically advisable anyways.
-Her still-wet eyes seem to glaze over for a moment before she croaks past the medical equipment’s steady beeping,
+The lie might be blueberries and maple syrup, but you can’t eat those with a ventilator over your face.
+Her still-wet eyes glaze over for a moment.
+Then she croaks past the medical equipment’s steady beeping,

 Celia: “Of… of course, Momma…” Celia leans in, looking for a safe place to hold her mother.
 She waits until her face is hidden in her mother’s hair to let the tears slip from beneath her lids.